serraict/vine-floriday-adapter/README.md

 # vine-floriday-adapter

-This adapter will make trade information from [Floriday] and available on a [Serra Vine] instance of choice.
+This adapter will make trade information from [Floriday] available on a [Serra Vine] instance of choice.

 See the [backlog] to learn what's next and planned.